Five Things Newcomers to Canada Need to Know About Housing in Alberta

 - Lethbridge.
 Alberta.70,617.

-Recently, The Economic Intelligence Unit (EIU) named Calgary as the fifth most livable city in the world, ahead of Vancouver (7th) and Toronto (12th).
+The Economic Intelligence Unit (EIU) has named Calgary as the fifth most livable city in the world, ahead of Vancouver (7th) and Toronto (12th).

 1 - RENT PRICES IN ALBERTA:

-According to the recent Rentals.ca National Rent Report about rent prices in August 2024, Calgary has the highest rents in the province.
-For example, a one-bedroom in Calgary costs $1,708, while a two-bedroom, popular with newcomers, costs $2,094.
+According to the recent Rentals.ca National Rent Report concerning October 2024 rent prices, Calgary has the highest rents in the province.
+For example, a one-bedroom in Calgary costs $1,658, while a two-bedroom, popular with newcomers, costs $2,004.

-Compare that to Vancouver, where one-bedroom rents for $2,708, or Toronto, at $2,428, and you can see why Alberta is still considered affordable.
+Compare that to Vancouver, where a one-bedroom rented for $2,610 in October, or Toronto, at $2,380, and you can see why Alberta is still considered affordable.

 While rents in Alberta remain well below prices in B.C. or Ontario, some are rising, and others are falling.

-For example, the rent for a one-bedroom in Red Deer was down 4 percent from August 2023.
-Calgary's rent was down 11 percent over the same time period, while Edmonton's rose 7.5 percent.
-Lethbridge saw rents rise about 20 percent in a year.
+For example, the rent for a one-bedroom in Red Deer was up 18 percent from October 2023.
+Calgary's rent was down 4.3 percent over the same period, while Edmonton's rose 7.8 percent.
+Lethbridge saw rents rise about 10 percent in a year.

 This trend is expected to continue, according to Rentals.ca and Rentsync.